AhmedRamadan74/AhmedRamadan74/README.md

 <tr>
 <td>

+### 🏢 About Zomato
-- Zomato is an Indian multinational restaurant aggregator and food delivery company, founded by Deepinder Goyal and Pankaj Chaddah in 2008.
+- Zomato is an Indian multinational restaurant aggregator and food delivery company, founded by **Deepinder Goyal** and **Pankaj Chaddah** in 2008.
 - It provides:
   - Information, menus, and user reviews of restaurants.
   - Food delivery services from partner restaurants across 1,000+ Indian cities and towns (as of 2022–23).
 - Zomato competes with Swiggy in the food delivery and hyperlocal market.

-- Objective of this project:
+### 🎯 Objective
 - Analyze data to identify key features that influence the success of a restaurant.
 - Predict whether a restaurant is likely to be successful based on these insights.

 - **Technologies :** Python, pandas, XGBoost Classifier, Streamlit
 - **Result :** Accuracy Model = 84%